hardwario/lpwan-protob-endpoint-example/README.md

 curl -X POST -H "Content-Type: application/json" -d @examples/ttn_infra.json http://localhost:8080/ttn
 ```

+You can also use `httpie` (which has tool named `http`) tool which also prettifies the JSON output.
+Command: `http http://localhost:8080/ttn < examples/ttn_sensor.json`

 ## CLI tool

+With CLI tool you can decode raw hex string or base64 string in the command line without need to run the server.
+It is also useful when you use more than one protobuf file because you set them in parameter.

 Choose the proto file and append HEX string.
 Use the `decode-hex` command.